French ship Foudre (L9011)

 Foudre was an amphibious assault ship of the Marine Nationale, the twelfth vessel to bear the name, and lead ship of the s.
 In December 2011 the vessel was sold to the Chilean Navy and renamed Sargento Aldea.

 Service history

 Marine Nationale

 Foudre served during the war in Yugoslavia, and was the central element of Opération Licorne in Côte d'Ivoire.

 On 17 January 2009, one of Foudres helicopters crashed off the coast of Gabon, killing eight French military personnel.

 Sale and Chilean Navy service

-In October 2011 it was announced that Chile and France had finalized negotiations for sale of Foudre to Chile for around USD80 million.
+In October 2011 it was announced that Chile and France had finalized negotiations for sale of Foudre to Chile for around US$80 million.
 She was transferred to Chile on 23 December 2011 and renamed Sargento Aldea.